aharri123/Heart-disease-classification/README.md

 The better performing Random Forest model had precision score of .26, a recall score of .67, and an f1 score of .37, meaning:

 * Out of all the patients that the model predicted would be at risk for CHD, 26% were actually at risk.
-* Out of all the patients that were at risk for CHD, the model correctly predicted 67% of them, which is a drastic improvement from our base model
+* Out of all the patients that were at risk for CHD, the model correctly predicted 67% of them,  which is a 40% improvement from from our base model
-* Our model has a low f1 score, indicating poor performance on predicting risk of CHD, but has improved from our initial results.:
+* Our model has a low f1 score, indicating poor performance on predicting risk of CHD, but has improved by 7% from the initial model.

 **Then, Looking at our test model confusion matrix we can see that:**